-We are a global collaborative of contributors who create content for travelers, foodies and philanthropists seeking authentic local connection.
+OhThePeopleYouMeet is a global collective of creators who curate inspiring content for travelers, foodies and philanthropists seeking authentic local connection everywhere they journey.

 A Letter from the Founder & Chief Content Creator

 In the spring of 2011, I joined the Adventure Travel Trade Association, a global membership organization to more than 700 responsible businesses, destinations and media who advocate for sustainability and justice worldwide, on an advisory meeting in the state of Chiapas, Mexico.
 When we touched down in a helicopter in La Palma, Chiapas we were greeted by the children of the town.
 Since then I haven’t been able to stop thinking about how to marry the world of luxury travel in which I work and helping the local people who make each destination so special.

 In an interesting turn of events, a corporate reorganization left me with the time, means and passion to make it happen.
 I contacted Africa specialist, Askari Travel to help me, a solo female traveler, plan my epic journey across Africa.
 I spent three months exploring the lodging, food, wine and beaches, locate the BIG Five on safari, but most importantly the people who make each place unique.
 Whenever I return from a trip, it’s always the human connection that serves as my favorite memory.
 Tourism is the world’s largest industry and has the power to help people in need through sustainable initiatives.
 Luxury can have a conscience.
 And who isn’t interested in knowing how these safari lodges create such gourmet meals without running water?